tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features and performance/04/geolocation-api-library.md

 ### Location of IP Geo API ###

-IP Geo API can be installed one of the following directories:
+IP Geo API can be installed one of the following folders:

 1. `/wp-content/ip-geo-api/`
 2. `/wp-content/uploads/ip-geo-api/`
 3. `/wp-content/plugins/ip-geo-block/ip-geo-api/`

-The location depends on the permission of your WordPress tree.
+Its location depends on the permission of your WordPress tree.
 Actual location can be found at "**Local database settings**" section.
-If you find it to be the 3rd one, please consider to change to another location.
-Because at every time this plugin updates, files in it will be removed.
+If you find it to be the 3rd one, please consider to change to another location, because at every time this plugin updates, files in it will be removed.

 ![Local database settings]({{ '/img/2017-03/LocalDatabaseSettings.png' | prepend: site.baseurl }}
  "Local database settings"
 )

-In some cases, you might have [a permission touble][Permission] because of your server's security configurations.
-In this case, you have to upload the library by your own hand.
+In some cases, you might see the following error message right after your first installation.
+This would be caused by a permission touble due to your server's security configurations.

 ![Error of IP Geo API]({{ '/img/2016-09/ErrorGeoAPI.png' | prepend: site.baseurl }}
  "Error of IP Geo API"
 )

+In this case, you have to install the library by your own hand.
+Please find how to do it in the codex "[How can I fix permission troubles?][Permission]".

 ### Type of database ###